Kerry Carpenter Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.88).

-- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (116 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 116 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- Manoah starts for the first time this season for the Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.